Transformational Teacher Leadership: Exploring Individual and Organizational Conditions, Knowledge, Experience, and Supports Influencing Engagement

 Showing items related by title, author, creator and subject.

-Working Together: Organizational Conditions, Teacher Teams, and Learning Opportunities Created Through Teacher Collaboration Patrick, Susan Kemper (2019-08-14)Practitioners and policymakers agree that teachers and students can benefit when teachers spend more time working together.
+Working Together: Organizational Conditions, Teacher Teams, and Learning Opportunities Created Through Teacher Collaboration Patrick, Susan Kemper (2019-08-14)Department: Leadership and Policy StudiesPractitioners and policymakers agree that teachers and students can benefit when teachers spend more time working together.
 However, the nature and productivity of collaboration actually done in schools seems to vary widely. ...

-Goff, Peter Trabert (2012-08-02)Although school leadership is widely recognized as an essential component of highly effective schools, we know little regarding the qualities and characteristics of the teachers who choose to become school leaders or how ...
+Goff, Peter Trabert (2012-08-02)Department: Leadership and Policy StudiesAlthough school leadership is widely recognized as an essential component of highly effective schools, we know little regarding the qualities and characteristics of the teachers who choose to become school leaders or how ...